Richajain02/Assigment-6/Richa_Jain_PromptEngineering.md

 ### 1.1 Scenario A: Technical Explanation

-Goal:Explain Neural Networks to a 10-year-old child.
+Goal: Explain Neural Networks to a 10-year-old child.

 A. Initial Prompt (V1): Explain neural networks.
 Output Issue: The explanation was too technical and included complex terms.